yushan-li/yushan-li.github.io/_pages/about.md

   - /about.html
 ---

-# Biography

-###### Yushan Li is currently a PhD candidate  supervised by Prof. [Xinping Guan](https://english.seiee.sjtu.edu.cn/english/detail/708_591.htm) and Prof. [Jianping He](https://iwin-fins.com), at Dept. of Automation, Shanghai Jiao Tong University.
+***Biography:***  Yushan Li is currently a PhD candidate  supervised by Prof. [Xinping Guan](https://english.seiee.sjtu.edu.cn/english/detail/708_591.htm) and Prof. [Jianping He](https://iwin-fins.com), at Dept. of Automation, Shanghai Jiao Tong University.
 He received the B.E. degree in School of Artificial Intelligence and Automation from Huazhong University of Science and Technology, Wuhan, China, in 2018.
 He is also a member of Center for Intelligent Wireless Networks and Cooperative Control ([IWIN-Center](https://iwin.sjtu.edu.cn)), SJTU.
 His current research focuses on the inference attack and the security defense of networked control systems.

  **Resume **       [**Group Website**](https://iwin-fins.com/)         **Google Scholar**        **ResearchGate**